Akshit-Garg27/Supply-Chain-Profitability/README.md

 The analysis and modeling process yielded several critical, high-value insights:

-  * **Dominant Profit Drivers:** The analysis definitively identified `Cost Ratio` (54.5% importance) and `Cost Efficiency` (43.7% importance) as the two overwhelming drivers of profitability.
+  * **Dominant Profit Drivers:** The analysis definitively identified **Cost Ratio** (54.5% importance) and **Cost Efficiency** (43.7% importance) as the two overwhelming drivers of profitability.
 Traditional metrics like order volume had a negligible impact, shifting the strategic focus from "selling more" to "selling more efficiently."
-  * **Portfolio Optimization Opportunity:** Discovered that the 'Cosmetics' category, while not the highest revenue generator, delivers the best profit margins.
+  * **Portfolio Optimization Opportunity:** Discovered that the 'Cosmetics' category, while not the highest revenue generator, delivers the **best profit margins**.
 This highlights a significant opportunity for strategic product mix optimization to improve overall portfolio profitability.
-  * **Business Model Resilience:** Both sensitivity and scenario analyses confirmed a highly stable, high-margin business model.
+  * **Business Model Resilience:** Both sensitivity and scenario analyses confirmed a highly **stable, high-margin** business model.
 Profitability showed minimal volatility even under pessimistic scenarios, indicating strong operational insulation.
 The primary threat is cost inflation, not demand fluctuation.

 ## Strategic Recommendations